 Big data analytics can also be leveraged to improve energy efficiency and sustainability in manufacturing.
 When a prominent European metalworking company used big data techniques and discovered that variances in carbon dioxide flow were reducing their overall yield, they reduced raw material waste by 20% and energy costs by 15%.
 If more manufacturing companies incorporate big data into their day-to-day operations to elevate energy efficiency, the industry’s carbon footprint could shrink significantly.

 Go big with big data

 Manufacturing companies can use big data to operate more efficiently, make better products, reduce waste, and save energy.
 Still, industry stakeholders should be wary of jumping onto the big data bandwagon without doing their due diligence by researching and testing.
 Apply big data analytics to a small project first, measure the results, and then roll out larger projects in phases.
-An experienced manufacturing partner can help you make sure you’re on the right track.

 At Fast Radius, we’re always looking for new ways to make manufacturing faster, better, and more dynamic.
 If you want to lean into Industry 4.0 and learn how to use big data to your advantage, our team of experts can walk you through every step of the process.
 Contact us today.

 For more insights into the manufacturing industry at large, visit the Fast Radius resource center.